SiMoM0/linear_solver/README.md

 </center>

-3. Create a txt file containing only the values in the tableau, for example *'tableau.txt'*:
+3. Create a txt file containing only the values in the tableau, for example *'tableau.txt'* in the same folder of the files *model.py* and *solver.py*:

 ```
 0 -1 -1 0 0